farblos/yet-another-teensy-makefile/README.md

 makefile depending on the selected board and menu entries.
 Each of these could be overridden separately, resulting in a rather fine-grained control over the build process.
-See the section tagged "low-level configuration variables" in the VAT makefile itself for a list of these.
+See the section tagged "low-level configuration variables" in the YAT makefile itself for a list of these.

 From the low-level configuration variables the usual compiler and